HamoodQ/trust_project01/README.md

 This repository provides an implementation of such a system to facilitate trust-based task offloading.
 We provide two example applications and multiple example trust models.

-The project was funded by [PETRAS](https://petras-iot.org/project/evaluating-trustworthiness-of-edge-based-multi-tenanted-iot-devices-team/), for more information see [here](https://mbradbury.github.io/projects/project-6-TEAM/).

-This system architecture is described in: **Matthew Bradbury**, Arshad Jhumka, and Tim Watson.
-Trust Assessment in 32 KiB of RAM: Multi-application Trust-based Task Offloading for Resource-constrained IoT Nodes.
-In *The 36th ACM/SIGAPP Symposium on Applied Computing*, SAC'21, 1–10.
-Virtual Event, Republic of Korea, 22–26 March 2021.
-ACM. [doi:10.1145/3412841.3441898](https://doi.org/10.1145/3412841.3441898). [[bibtex](https://github.com/MBradbury/publications/raw/master/bibtex/Bradbury_2021_TrustAssessment32.bib)] [[file](https://github.com/MBradbury/publications/raw/master/papers/SAC-DADS2021.pdf)] [[dataset](https://doi.org/10.5281/zenodo.4312801)].

 ## Repository Structure

 This repository is structured as follows, with the most important implementation being in:

- - The implementation of firmware for IoT and Edge nodes is contained in [/wsn/node](https://github.com/MBradbury/iot-trust-task-alloc/tree/master/wsn/node) and [/wsn/edge](https://github.com/MBradbury/iot-trust-task-alloc/tree/master/wsn/edge) respectively.
+ - The implementation of firmware for IoT and Edge nodes is contained in [/wsn/node](https://github.com/HamoodQ/trust_project01/tree/master/wsn/node) and [/wsn/edge](https://github.com/HamoodQ/trust_project01/tree/master/wsn/edge) respectively.
- - The implementation of two example resource-rich applications and the root node application is contained in [/resource_rich](https://github.com/MBradbury/iot-trust-task-alloc/tree/master/resource_rich).
+ - The implementation of two example resource-rich applications and the root node application is contained in [/resource_rich](https://github.com/HamoodQ/trust_project01/tree/master/resource_rich).

 Other directories contain supporting code:

- - The [/tools](https://github.com/MBradbury/iot-trust-task-alloc/tree/master/tools) and [/tests/run](https://github.com/MBradbury/iot-trust-task-alloc/tree/master/tests/run) directories contains various tools in order to setup and run experiments
+ - The [/tools](https://github.com/HamoodQ/trust_project01/tree/master/tools) and [/tests/run](https://github.com/HamoodQ/trust_project01/tree/master/tests/run) directories contains various tools in order to setup and run experiments
- - The [/analysis](https://github.com/MBradbury/iot-trust-task-alloc/tree/master/analysis) directory contains scripts to analyse and graph results from experiments
+ - The [/analysis](https://github.com/HamoodQ/trust_project01/tree/master/analysis) directory contains scripts to analyse and graph results from experiments

 # Setup